Come, and take choice of all my library,

-We have dedicated a lot of time to research, brainstorm, and plan in order to discover, test and implement innovative as well as cost-efficient ways of successful non-chemical interventions with long-lasting effects for a multitude of mild but complex wellbeing conditions.
-The aim of this lengthy mental voyage is to prevent and reduce as much as we can loneliness, anxiety, depression, social exclusion and mild mental health conditions in the lives of seniors, as well as under-represented groups of people of all ages within the Sunderland area.
+We have dedicated a lot of time to research, brainstorm, and plan in order to discover, test and implement innovative as well as cost-efficient ways of successful non-clinical interventions with long-lasting effects for a multitude of mild but complex mental health conditions.
+The aim of this lengthy mental voyage is to prevent and reduce as much as we can loneliness, anxiety, depression, social exclusion and mental health conditions in the lives of seniors, as well as under-represented groups of people of all ages in the city of Sunderland.
 At the beginning of 2019, the extensive research done in the previous year has led us to design and implement the Reading for Wellbeing intervention project with a bibliotherapeutic approach.
 We help people during difficult times in their lives to recreate narrative worlds and build intellectual and emotional connections with books and their characters.

 This is a fantastic activity for anyone who is interested in reaping the benefits of literature used in a therapeutic context.
 Reading for Wellbeing explores the endless possibilities of novels, poetry, short stories, plays and self-help books as curative medicine.